git/git.github.io/rev_news/drafts/edition-69.md

   userdiff mechanism to provide a regex (regular expression) that can be used to do that.

-  Another role of the userdiff mechanism is to prodive a regex to [customize word diffs](https://git-scm.com/docs/gitattributes#_customizing_word_diff).
+  Another role of the userdiff mechanism is to provide a regex to [customize word diffs](https://git-scm.com/docs/gitattributes#_customizing_word_diff).

   Victor's patch then mainly consisted in adding regexes for Bash and